hamishivi/automated-instruction-selection/README.md

 ### Index creation and selection

 Scripts for doing indexing and selection live in `shell_scripts/core_commands/index_selection_and_creation`.
-I have support for a few different approaches here, but the most important one is RDS (see our paper for more details on this).
+I have support for a few different approaches here, but the most important one is RDS+ (see our paper for more details on this).

 We start by indexing our training data, using a given base model:
 ```bash